Sapphire Beach

 Sapphire Beach lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of the suburb of Sapphire Beach is around 2,986.
-This figure reflects a growth of 326 people since the 2021 Census, which reported a population of 2,660.
-The change was inferred from AreaSearch's resident population estimate of 2,831 based on the latest ERP data release by the ABS in June 2024 and an additional 65 validated new addresses since the Census date.
-This results in a density ratio of 381 persons per square kilometer.
-Sapphire Beach's growth rate of 12.3% since the 2021 census exceeded both the SA3 area (5.5%) and the Rest of NSW, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 41.0% to overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+As of May 2026, the estimated population of Sapphire Beach is around 2,840.
+This figure represents an increase of 180 people since the 2021 Census, which reported a population of 2,660.
+The current resident population estimate of 2,829 by AreaSearch, based on the latest ERP data release by the ABS (June 2025), and an additional 65 validated new addresses since the Census date, indicates a population density ratio of 362 persons per square kilometer.
+Sapphire Beach's growth rate of 6.8% since the 2021 census exceeds that of its SA3 area (3.7%) and SA4 region, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 41.0% of overall population gains during recent periods, with natural growth and interstate migration also playing positive roles.
+AreaSearch's population projections for Sapphire Beach are based on ABS/Geoscience Australia data released in 2024 using 2022 as the base year, or NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by the former.

 Frequently Asked Questions - Population